M-imo/xkcdViewer/README.md

 **Unit & integration tests**

 To keep the MVP simple and focus on core functionalities, unit tests and integration tests are not included in this version.
-However, they can be added as follows:

-* Unit tests: Test the ViewModel logic and networking functions.
-* Integration tests: Test the full flow from fetching data to displaying it in the UI.

 **VCS history**